 Tickets for the tube can be bought at a ticket office from an underground station, at a self-service machine in an underground station, or by topping up your Oyster card (see Oyster section above) at a touch-screen machine.

-How to use the tube: If you are unfamiliar with the London tube train, then make sure you carry a map.
+How to use the tube: If you are unfamiliar with the London tube train, then download a TFL app onto your smartphone.
 Locate your destination station and your departure station and find out which lines they’re both on.
 Remember that you will sometimes need to take 2 or 3 tube trains to reach your destination.
 Some London Tube stations have several different tube lines running through them, enabling you to switch lines.
 For instance, Kings Cross has 6 different lines running through it and is marked on a tube map as being an interchange station (indicated by a white circle with a black outline).
 1. At your departure tube station, follow the signs (named and colour-coded) towards the line that you wish to take e.g Central Line 2.
 Once you have gone down the stairs/escalator, you will need to locate the correct platform of the particular line.
 Platforms are marked by west-bound, east-bound, north-bound or south-bound.
 Look at your tube map to determine which direction you are going in.
 3. You need to be careful of split lines, which appear for instance on the Northern line or Central line.
 These lines split into different branches with different destinations once they’re outside of central London.
-Ensure that you are on the correct train by reading the destinationon the front of the train, listening to the announcements and viewing the board on the platform.
+Ensure that you are on the correct train by reading the destination on the front of the train, listening to the announcements and viewing the board on the platform.
 As with all transport systems, the Tube is sometimes subject to delays.
-For the latest details on the status of each tube line, check the service updates below.

 The bus network is far more complicated than that of the London Tube network.
-For a full list of bus routes, it is worth looking at the London Transport Bus Routes maps, which are available on the Transport for London website – http://www.tfl.gov.uk/tfl/gettingaround/maps/buses/
+For a full list of bus routes, it is worth looking at the London Transport Bus Routes maps, which are available on the Transport for London website.

 Buses are distinguished by their route number and their final destination, which is clearly visible on the front of the bus, along with a handful of major stops along the way.
 Bus stops along the route will have a bus timetable for the routes that the bus stop serves and sometimes a route map.